 NASA South Dakota Space Grant Consortium (SDSGC)

 The NASA South Dakota Space Grant Consortium offers the Daniel Swets Robotics Materials Award in memory of the unprecedented enthusiasm and vision that Dr. Dan Swets brought to the state of South Dakota in the field of robotics.
-Dr. Swets, founder of the South Dakota Robotics Association, saw the value of robotics in recruiting students into science, technology, engineering and math (STEM) at an early age.
+Dr. Swets, founder of the South Dakota Robotics Association, saw the value of robotics in recruiting students into science, technology, engineering, and math (STEM) at an early age.
 Not only does this help young people in science and engineering in general, but it also produces high-quality students that NASA is looking toward to help fulfill its mission.

 GrantWatch ID#: 157317

 For robotic materials with a cost estimate of up to $5,000 including shipping.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.